 A few weeks ago we went on a short trip to Berlin for a four-day stay.
-We live in The Netherlands, so it’s possible to drive by car – it takes about 7 hours.
+We live in The Netherlands, so it’s possible to drive there by car – it takes about 6 hours.
 Thus, we thought why not a short weekend away before our big trip to Australia.
 We have some recommendations for Berlin based on our amazing stay in this urban beauty.

 Because we have to save up a lot of money for our trip to Australia, we didn’t want to book an expensive hotel or apartment.
 Airbnb is so convenient to find unique accommodations for small prices.
 We found a room on Frankfurter Allee, a very popular street and one of the oldest roads of Berlin.
 We choose this apartment because it was affordable, but close to the places we wanted to see.

 The apartment was perfect: the location was excellent, the building was a very impressive and massive and we even had a very friendly roommate.
 Yes, a roommate, because we didn’t rent a whole apartment, but just one room -which also lowers the price of the rent.
 The room we stayed in was from an artist from Paris, meaning there was art everywhere.
 We got some tips from our roommate; an Italian guy from New York.
 He has lived in Berlin for a few years already, so he knew a lot of fun places to go.